 After two decades of dominance by the New England Patriots, the AFC East saw a changing of the guard.
-The Buffalo Bills rose to the occasion and won the AFC East.
+The Buffalo Bills rose to the occasion and won the AFC East in 2020.

 They also cemented themselves as Super Bowl contenders.
-It comes as no surprise to see the Bills as the favorites to repeat the AFC title.
+It comes as no surprise to see the Bills as the favorites to repeat the AFC title in 2021.

 The Miami Dolphins appear to be in good shape for the upcoming season, pushing for a playoff berth.
 As for the Patriots, they went on an unprecedented shopping spree in Free Agency.

 They are not used to doing this, but they are less used to losing and taking matters into their hands to improve.
 Finally, the New York Jets had a great offseason.
-The thing is, they were so far behind; they are still the lesser team in the division.
+Despite this fact, the franchise was so far behind; they are still the lesser team in the division.

 Let’s have a little 2020 recap and how the teams shape up for the 2021 season.
 Of course, a betting guide on the AFC East is also included.
 Let’s dive into it.

-The Bills come as favorites and as a Super Bowl contender at +1300 odds to win it all.
+The Bills come as favorites and as a Super Bowl contender at +1300 odds to win it all this year.
 Offensive Coordinator Brian Daboll is one of the best in the league, so you can expect another monster year for the Bills’ offense.

 They also added an enormous weapon like WR Emmanuel Sanders.
 Buffalo is locked and loaded for the 2021 season.
 This includes a second AFC East title at -150.

-Miami put their faith in Tua.
+Miami put their faith in former University of Alabama quarterback Tua Tagovailoa.
 They also gave him new weapons to exploit.
 With wideouts like Will Fuller and Jaylen Waddle, there are no excuses for the young QB.
 The Dolphins also drafted pass rusher, Jaelan Phillips.

 They had a top 10 defense last year and should repeat at the top tier in 2021.
 The +340 odds to win the AFC East look a bit far-fetched.